cryptorrivem/spl-airdrop/README.md

     -o, --output <path>     output file with the pending balances to be sent, in the format of the extension (json, csv or tsv)
 ```

-NOTE: Take note on the `count` option, such value can drift from what was sent vs what should've sent, as there's no way to tell for the process to know which transactions succeded (from the send) and what others are from previous airdrops (or even deposits for the setup for the current airdrop).
+> Take note on the `count` option, such value can drift from what was sent vs what should've sent, as there's no way to tell for the process to know which transactions succeded (from the send) and what others are from previous airdrops (or even deposits for the setup for the current airdrop).